 So does Professor Jane Mansbridge see herself as a dangerous woman?
 She laughs:

 I don’t think of myself as a dangerous woman because I’m a bit of a pusher behind the scenes.
 But If you define the women I’ve just been talking about as dangerous women then damn it I’m a dangerous woman too because with my fellow women I won’t be stopped.
 I mean I can be stopped individually.
 But WE are not going to be stopped.
 And even as I say those words to you I feel the steely thing that comes into you when you think someone’s going to try to stop you and your cause is right, and there are other women with you.
 No, goddammit, we’re not going to be stopped.
 So that is dangerous.
 But my style is more within academia.
 I’ve been within academia for a very long time now.
-I think a lot of things I’ve gotten have been gotten just by being persistent and rarely taking my eye off the ball, just waiting… Some [feminist activists] are the ones who are going to be up there with their nostrils flaring and their hair flying backwards in the wind as they charge into the fray.
-And others will be standing behind going “is that really a good argument?” but you need both of them.
-And as long as those people don’t get angry at one another, and realise that we’re all part of a team then the combination is fabulous!
+I think a lot of things I’ve gotten have been gotten just by being persistent and rarely taking my eye off the ball, just waiting.… Some [feminist activists] are the ones who are going to be up there with their nostrils flaring and their hair flying backwards in the wind as they charge into the fray.
+And others will be standing behind going, “Is that really a good argument?”
+But you need both of these.
+And as long as those people don’t get angry at one another, and realise that we’re all part of a team, then the combination is fabulous!

-US feminist legal theorist Nancy Fraser, in conversation with Jo Shaw in an earlier Dangerous Women Project post mused that:
+US feminist legal theorist Nancy Fraser, in conversation with Jo Shaw in an earlier Dangerous Women post mused that: